Top 5 Mistakes First-Time Homebuyers Make

 We understand that looking at houses is exciting — but doing so before you are prequalified can be dangerous.
 You could think you have an idea of what you can afford for a mortgage, look at houses in that range, then find out you are approved for $50,000 lower.
 Visit with a mortgage lender before you view houses.

-Tip: Some realtors may not allow you to look at houses with that pre-qualification letter.
+Tip: Some realtors may not allow you to look at houses without that pre-qualification letter.

 Online mortgage calculators are great for convenience, but only your mortgage lender is going to be able to give you an accurate monthly payment based on taxes, specials, insurance estimates, etc. Ask your mortgage lender to run different scenarios to truly understand what you can afford for a monthly payment.